Rajwrita/Zusa/content/pages/index.md

       - title: What can you do to help?
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
-        content: >+
+        content: >
           Our generation of young adults are socially responsible citizens who would be willing to support and stand beside those in need.
-Oftentimes we however face a financial constraint that stops us from being a financial support to more and more causes.
+Oftentimes we face a financial constraint that stops us from being a financial support to more and more causes.

           Sharing the message on various social media platforms and spreading